aws-amplify/amplify-ui/README.md

 **Respectful to the platform and framework**

 We want to share as much as possible between platforms and frameworks, but we also want to respect their identities and rules when possible (e.g following name conventions and language patterns).
-We are spending a lot of time crafting the developer experience in each platform and framework so that Amplify UI is familiar and consistent with common, best-practices.
+We are spending a lot of time crafting the developer experience in each platform and framework so that Amplify UI is familiar and consistent with best-practices.
 This is why we are building the components in each framework — to give you the best experience building applications in the framework of your choice.

 **Minimal footprint**